wesheets/promethios/promethios_ui_surface/README.md

 ## 6. Troubleshooting

 *   **File Not Found Errors (Logs/Manifest):**
     *   Ensure the `LOG_DATA_DIR` environment variable (if set) points to the correct directory containing your log files and `sha256_manifest.txt`.
+If using the sample logs, ensure they have been copied to this directory as described in section 2.1.
     *   Verify that the filenames specified in `src/config.py` (or via environment variables like `EMOTION_LOG_FILENAME`) match the actual filenames in your log directory.
-    *   The application creates empty dummy files on first startup if they don_t exist in the default location.
-If you_re using custom locations, ensure the files are present.
 *   **Replay Script Not Found/Errors:**
     *   Ensure `REPLAY_SCRIPT_PATH` in `src/config.py` (or `REPLAY_SCRIPT_NAME` env var) correctly points to your `test_deterministic_replay.py` script relative to the `promethios_repo` root.
     *   Check the permissions of the replay script to ensure it_s executable by the user running the Flask application.
     *   Review the output displayed in the UI for specific error messages from the script itself.
 *   **Incorrect Hashes in Integrity Check:**
-    *   Ensure the `sha256_manifest.txt` was generated correctly for the *current* versions of the log files in `LOG_DATA_DIR`.
+    *   Ensure the `sha256_manifest.txt` in your `LOG_DATA_DIR` corresponds to the log files present in that same directory.
     *   If log files are modified after the manifest is created, hashes will mismatch.
 *   **Timestamp Filtering Issues:**
     *   Ensure timestamps in your log data are in a format that can be parsed by `datetime.fromisoformat` or the fallback `strptime` (e.g., `YYYY-MM-DDTHH:MM:SSZ` or `YYYY-MM-DDTHH:MM:SS.sssZ`).